Research Knowledge Base

 - Income from service on advisory committees or review panels for a domestic government agency, a university, an academic teaching hospital, a medical center, or a research institute that is affiliated with a university;

 - Travel related to institutional responsibilities that is reimbursed or sponsored by a domestic government agency, a university, an academic teaching hospital, a medical center, or a research institute that is affiliated with a university.

 Subrecipient refers to an entity or individual named on a subcontract from UW–Madison on a federally funded award or human subjects research proposal.

 Technology means any diagnostic, therapeutic, medical, or surgical procedure and any process, method, compound, drug, or device.

-Keywords: Conflict of Interest, COI, federally funded or human subjects research, outside activity report
+Keywords: conflict interest coi federally funded human subjects research outside activity report